 These aren’t abstract ideals – they’re the basis for compensation claims in cases of poor service or negligence.

-Negligence is quite different and far more serious – it is a serious failure of professional duty that has a direct and detrimental effect on you as a private citizen leading to a financial loss eg, if a solicitor fails to submit your claim in time and entirely lose your right to the compensation you deserve.
+Negligence is quite different and far more serious – it is a serious failure of professional duty that has a direct and detrimental effect on you leading to a financial loss eg, if a solicitor fails to submit your claim in time and entirely lose your right to the compensation you deserve.

-Professional negligence of this nature can be pursued through the courts – see below.
+Professional negligence of this nature can be pursued through the courts by way of a compensation claim – see below.

 The most common reasons for suing your solicitor